Alexandria's founded by Alexander

 You have to see Termessos for yourself to fully assess the importance of its strategic location.
 Still, the place today is not easily accessible as it lies in the middle of the National Park of Güllük Dagi, which contributes widely to the sense of walking on trails of eons past.

 When Alexander was about to wrap up his campaign in Pamphylia after a short while in Perge, he inquired about the best route towards Sagalassos in the north on his way to Gordion, where he was to meet up with Parmenion and the remaining part of the army.
 Some uncooperative guides had advised Alexander to take the route through the narrows of Termessos, a nearly impregnable obstacle.
-Luckily the people of Selge were kind enough to draw Alexander's attention to another much easier road, meaning there was no need to besiege strongly defended Termessos.
+Luckily the people of Selge were kind enough to draw Alexander's attention to another much easier road, meaning there was no need to besiege strongly defended Termessos

 According to Strabo, the people of Termessos called themselves Slymi, a Pisidian population who took their name from Solymeus, an Anatolian deity.
 Before Alexander's arrival, very little was known about them, and after his death, the city was quite quickly ruled by the Ptolemys.
-By the second century BC, ties of friendship were established by Attalus II, King of Pergamon, and the two-stories high Stoa was built in his honor.
+By the second century BC, ties of friendship were established by Attalus II, King of Pergamon, and the two-story high Stoa was built in his honor.
 These ties probably led to Termessos choosing the side of Rome and consequently was declared an independent city in 71 BC – a long-lived freedom.
 Termessos was granted several privileges, contributing to its prosperity.
 The decline gradually came when it fell under the Byzantine Emperors.
 The city was finally destroyed by a severe earthquake, ending in its abandonment around the end of the fourth/beginning of the fifth century AD.

 Only little has been excavated in Termessos, which contributes to its charm, although that does not make the visit any easier; on the contrary, it is quite adventurous.
 The paths are not very obvious and not without danger, especially in rainy weather.
 My Sunflower Guide warns the intrepid visitor to move cautiously under such circumstances, so I didn't venture inside alone this time.
 I was lucky to have visited the site during my Alexander tour with Peter Sommer a few years ago, and that has left a deep impression.